-SOURCE: JLARC analysis of data from OSIG and DBHDS.
+SOURCE: JLARC analysis of data from OSIG and DBHDS, and interviews with OSIG and DBHDS staff.

 NOTE: The figures in the bar graph are estimates provided by OSIG staff because the agency did not have reliable data.
 The figures are based on OSIG complaint processes in summer 2019.